KMN-Datacenter/Linux/README.md

 ## Admin accounts
 1. Any account in the form *firstnamesurname* is a local admin account and requires a strong password.
+2. On systems from 2026 onwards, admin accounts should be in the form *surname_admin*
+3. Create accounts using the *batch_users.sh* script
-2. You may enable desktop access when the server is being commissioned.
+4. You may enable desktop access when the server is being commissioned.
 Enable through Settings, System, Remote login. **SOP to be written**

 ## SNMP
 Observium server is at 172.28.12.1